The War In Syria Has Gotten More Unstable As Turkey Fights US Allies For Control

 “The battles with the Kurdish separatist parties are always fierce because they grew up on the belief that they are oppressed and have rights to build their independent state,” Mohammed Abu Saleh, a Free Syrian Army military commander who serves as a Levantine Front brigade leader, told BuzzFeed News.
 “We have failed in several incursions to control the mountain because of the weather.”

 The grueling battle over Bursaya is one of at least eight military incursions by Turkey and its Syrian allies, mostly former rebels who fought against the Assad regime, into the Afrin pocket, the latest dimension of Syria’s messy seven-year war.
 It has been slow going, and some analysts predict the fight could stretch on for months, introducing a fresh layer of unpredictability to a war that has for more than half a decade shaken the region, tested alliances, and created the worst humanitarian disaster since World War II.
-Already Turks claim hundreds of YPG fighters have been neutralized while Kurds claim more than a dozen Turkish casualties, while civilians casualties mount.
+Already Turks claim hundreds of YPG fighters have been neutralized while Kurds have claimed more than a dozen Turkish casualties, while civilian casualties mount.
 The fight only looks to get tougher as it moves toward the city of Afrin.

 “Urban warfare with PKK will be one of the crucial stages for this operation,” Murat Yesiltas, director of security studies at SETA, a think tank close to the Ankara government, told BuzzFeed News.
 “The duration of the operation may also potentially weaken Turkey’s military decisiveness.”

 After Afrin, Turkish President Recep Tayyip Erdogan insists Turkish forces will continue the operation all the way until the Iraqi border.
-That may be a stretch: Capturing the Afrin pocket may take many months, as it did for Turkey and its Syrian rebel allies to dislodge ISIS from the Jarablus area, the stretch of Syria’s north captured in a seven-month operation that began August 2016.
+That may be a stretch: Capturing the Afrin pocket may take many months, as it did for Turkey and its Syrian rebel allies to dislodge ISIS from the Jarablus area, the stretch of Syria’s north captured in a seven-month operation that began in August 2016.
 More realistically, Turks may set their sights on the Manbij area, a sector of northern Syria east of the Euphrates River where US military personnel are based.
 The US has warned Turkey not to attack Manbij, announcing that it has no plans to withdraw from the area, and dispatched an envoy from Washington to Ankara to get the point across.

 How well Kurds perform in Afrin could determine Turks’ future plans, raising the stakes of the current battle.
-“In the long-term the YPG can’t win,” said Michael A. Horowitz, an analyst at Le Beck, a security and risk management consultancy.
+“In the long term, the YPG can’t win,” said Michael A. Horowitz, an analyst at Le Beck, a security and risk management consultancy.
 “But they can make sure the operation will be costly enough that the Turkish threat to extend their operations to Manbij and eastern Syria will lose some of its edge.”

-But Turks, equipped with state of the art warplanes and tanks, will likely win Afrin.
-“The Kurds depend on first class snipers, artillery, and tanks, and we face fierce resistance at the beginning of entering any occupied village,” said Laith, a 22-year-old Syrian rebel fighter who has been battling against both ISIS and the YPG for much of his adult life.
-“But they have two choices because of the heavy pressure on them from Turkish heavy artillery shelling, either withdraw or get detained.”
+But Turks, equipped with state-of-the-art warplanes and tanks, will likely win Afrin.
+“The Kurds depend on first-class snipers, artillery, and tanks, and we face fierce resistance at the beginning of entering any occupied village,” said Laith, a 22-year-old Syrian rebel fighter who has been battling against both ISIS and the YPG for much of his adult life.
+“But they have two choices because of the heavy pressure on them from Turkish heavy artillery shelling — either withdraw or get detained.”

-Turkish armed forces and allied militias numbering at least 25,000 fighters began their offensive to gain control of Afrin on January 20.
-The reasons are complicated.
-Turkey says it’s to defend the country against terrorism threats, but the country’s law enforcement and intelligence apparatuses have successfully prevented any major terrorist attacks for more than a year.
+Turkish armed forces and allied militias numbering at least 25,000 fighters began their offensive to gain control of Afrin on Jan.
+20. The reasons are complicated.
+Turkey says it’s to defend the country against terrorist threats, but the country’s law enforcement and intelligence apparatuses have successfully prevented any major terrorist attacks for more than a year.

 Turkey also says it sees a growing threat to its south.
 The enclave is run by the YPG, a Kurdish militia that is a sister organization to the Kurdistan Workers Party, or PKK, which imagines it as part of a future autonomously run region of Syria.
 It remains unclear what, if anything, triggered the operation.
 Turkey has been warning about the solidifying YPG presence to the south of its border for years, and has repeatedly criticized the US for arming and training the Kurds.